US Online Shopping Sales Calendar 2019: Gear Your Store for Maximum Sales

 29th November – Black Friday

-It’s a highly competitive day, so your website needs to function smoothly.
+It is a highly competitive day and hence your website needs to function smoothly.
 Customers will be quick to jump to the next website if yours is slow or hangs for even a few seconds.

 According to Business Insider, online shoppers outnumbered in-store customers on Black Friday 2018.

-While it means more opportunity for sales, it also means you need to be doubly prepared to face both days so close to each other.
 Effective promotion in the form of banners, emailers, messages, Google ads, and content needs to be handled all the way through.
-For both days, you need to market the best deals to your customers to entice them to buy from you.
+For both days, retailers need to market the best deals to your customers to entice them to buy from you.

 14th December – Free Shipping Day

-Launched in 2009 by Luke and Maisie Knowles, 14th December is a one-day event on which eCommerce merchants offer free shipping to customers with guaranteed delivery by Christmas Eve.
+14th December was launched as Free Shipping Day in 2009 by Luke and Maisie Knowles.
+On this day eCommerce merchants offer free shipping to customers with guaranteed delivery by Christmas Eve.

 Free Shipping Day is a great opportunity to gain more customers doing their Christmas shopping in advance.